 Face oils are designed to seal everything in and is an essential step for thorough skincare.
 As someone who has always been acne prone, I was very hesitant to deliberately add oil to my face.
 Seems counter intuitive, right?
 Once I started properly adding serums and oils, I found my acne greatly diminished.
 It was as if my skin knew to produce less of the natural oils that lead to breakouts, since I was being so good about hydration.
 My tried and true fave is the Kiehl’s Midnight Recovery Oil.
 I’ve used this product for years, and (for the price) I have yet to find anything that can live up to it!
 If I’m feeling uber fancy, I use La Mer’s Renewal Oil.
 My bottle is almost empty, and my skin has been savoring each drop, lol!

 Last, but not least, lips need their own protection.
-The glands in lips naturally create hydration, so I tend to reach for good ol’ Vaseline more than anything else.
-I like how it creates a protective barrier for lips which helps them to retain their own moisture.
+The glands in lips naturally create hydration, so I tend to reach for good ol’ Vaseline or the Laneige Lip Sleeping Mask.
+I love how both create protective barriers for lips.
 The other lip care product I frequently use (and love) is Kiehl’s Buttermask for Lips.

 ADDITIONAL SKINCARE REGIMENS (MASKS):